-\heads{Evaluated Use Cases} To show the applicability of \proposal{}, we evaluate it on use cases with varying target reference sizes without compromising accuracy.
+\textbf{Evaluated Use Cases.} To show the applicability of \proposal{}, we evaluate it on use cases with varying target reference sizes without compromising accuracy.
 We describe three use cases we use to evaluate \proposal{}: (1) Covid Detection, (2) Sepsis Detection, and (3) Viral Detection.
 All three use cases contain a significant fraction of \nontarget{} reads that are eliminated using \proposal{} to show the benefits of pre-basecalling filtering.

 \textbf{Covid Detection.} The first use case aims to accept reads coming from a small target reference.
-We choose SARS-CoV-2 detection as a sample biological application where the goal is to detect the reads coming from a SARS-CoV-2 reference genome ($\sim$30 Kbp) from a sample taken from a human, and filter out the human reads in the sample~\cite{dunn2021squigglefilter,geoghegan2021use}.
+We choose SARS-CoV-2 detection as a sample biological application where the goal is to detect the reads coming from a SARS-CoV-2 reference genome ($\sim$30 Kbp) from a sample taken from a human and filter out the human reads in the sample as performed by~\cite{dunn2021squigglefilter,geoghegan2021use}.

 \textbf{Sepsis Detection.} The second use case aims to filter reads when the target reference is large ($\sim$3 Gbp) to show \proposal{} is applicable to use cases with large target references.
-We choose sepsis detection~\cite{grumaz2016nextgeneration, celik2022diagnosis, sands2021characterization} as a sample biological application where the goal is to delete the human reads from a human sample.
+We choose sepsis detection, as used in~\cite{grumaz2016nextgeneration, celik2022diagnosis, sands2021characterization}, as a sample biological application where the goal is to delete the human reads from a human sample.
 Since the bacteria that is causing the disease is unknown, we cannot search for reads coming from a specific bacterial target.
-Instead, we apply \proposal{} to filter-out reads similar to the target reference.
+Instead, we apply \proposal{} to filter out reads similar to the target reference.

-\textbf{Viral Detection.} The third use case aims to filter reads when the target reference contains collection of reference genomes to show \proposal{} can correctly filter reads when the sample and the target reference have a high variety of species.
+\textbf{Viral Detection.} The third use case aims to filter reads when the target reference contains a collection of reference genomes to show \proposal{} can correctly filter reads when the sample and the target reference have a wide variety of species.
 This is to test the specificity of \proposal{} in filtering reads when the \target{} and \nontarget{} reads resemble each other more compared to previous use cases.
-We choose disease-causing viral read detection as a sample biological application where the goal is to detect the viral reads from a metagenomic sample of bacterial \& viral reads, and the target reference contains collection of viral reference genomes~\cite{mokili2012metagenomics}.
+We choose disease-causing viral read detection as a sample biological application where the goal is to detect the viral reads from a metagenomic sample of bacterial \& viral reads, and the target reference contains a collection of viral reference genomes as demonstrated by~\cite{mokili2012metagenomics}.